-Successful candidate will begin the program commencing on or about August 2021.
+Successful candidate will begin the program commencing in August of the year they are selected.

 If CITP is operating in person at the time of the appointment, selected candidates will be required to be in residence in Princeton or the local vicinity, or demonstrate to the program’s satisfaction the ability to be on campus on a daily basis and on short notice in order to fulfill responsibilities relating to in-person participation.

 The application period has been closed for the 2021-22 year.
 An application link will be found here when the application process is re-opened for future years.

 Transcripts (official or unofficial)